Guk: Gukbap

 Gukbap (국밥, /ko/) are dishes developed from guk.
 The term literally means "soup with rice."
 The dish is typically served in restaurants, and has become popular among the working class since the late Joseon Dynasty.
+It is meant to be a simple but hearty dish that keeps you full and satisfied with essential nutrients from the soup and rice combination.